cs-abhishek-shukla/widget-ai-assistant/docs/usage.md

 Use voice commands to generate playbooks or perform myriad of tasks.
 This section explains how to use the bot's voice recognition feature

 1. Click to launch a relevant module for the bot icon to appear.
-For example, *Alerts*, *Incidents*, and *Playbooks* are some modules on which the bot icon appears.
+For example, *Alerts*, *Incidents*, and *indicators* are some modules on which the bot icon appears.
+The bot can also be launched on playbook designer interface to help draft playbooks.

 2. Click the <img src="./res/icon-bot.png" width="35px" alt="AI Bot"> icon to open the **FortiAI** bot.

 3. Click and hold the <img src="./res/icon-microphone.svg" width="15px" alt="microphone"> icon to speak your command.
 Release the mic when done.
 For example, you can say: